exirio/apidocs/README.md

-# HollaEx API Documentation
+# EXIR API Documentation

-HollaEx API allows users to interact with HollaEx through RESTful API using any programming language.
+EXIR API allows users to interact with EXIR through RESTful API using any programming language.

 ### Prerequisites